oneapi-src/oneMKL/docs/domains/sparse_linear_algebra.rst

   an ``oneapi::mkl::unimplemented`` exception.
 - Using ``spmv`` with a ``type_view`` other than ``matrix_descr::general`` will throw an ``oneapi::mkl::unimplemented`` exception.
+- oneMKL Interface does not provide a way to use non-default algorithms without calling preprocess functions such as ``cusparseSpMM_preprocess`` or ``cusparseSpMV_preprocess``.
+Feel free to create an issue if this is needed.

 Operation algorithms mapping